 The LAPD has long recognized the serious nature of crimes and incidents motivated by hatred and is one of the first law enforcement agencies in the nation to establish specialized procedures for the handling of hate crimes and hate incidents.
 In addition to a designated LAPD Hate Crime Coordinator of the rank of Commander, detectives are also designated as hate crime coordinators in each of the geographic Area Community Police Stations of the LAPD.
-In 1997, the Los Angeles Board of Police Commissioners established a Hate Crimes Task Force consisting of members of the LAPD and representatives from community organizations such as the Asian Pacific Legal Center, Anti-Defamation League, Gay and Lesbian Services Center and the Simon Wiesenthal Center.
+In 1997, the Los Angeles Board of Police Commissioners established a Hate Crimes Task Force consisting of members of the LAPD and representatives from community organizations such as the Asian Pacific Legal Center, Anti-Defamation League, Los Angeles LGBT Center and the Simon Wiesenthal Center.
 The task force members focused on the need to revise hate crime procedures, including the need to raise the level of command accountability within the ranks of the LAPD.

 WHAT CAN BE DONE?

 Hate crimes can be prosecuted either as misdemeanors (lesser offenses) or felonies (more serious offenses), depending on the severity of the acts committed.
 Hate crimes can be prosecuted, and hate incidents are tracked by the LAPD.
 Hate crimes and hate incidents not only affect the victim they affect all of society.
 Hate crimes and hate incidents strike at the very heart of our society.
-Our country, constitution, and national character are based on tolerance and respect for the rights and needs of the individual.
+Our country, constitution, and national character are based on the rights and needs of the individual.
 Hate crimes and hate incidents directly attack those founding principles, breeding fear, distrust and uncertainty in the community.
 Historically, hate crimes have been underreported; thus, many are not prosecuted.
 The LAPD, Los Angeles City Attorney’s Office, Los Angeles County District Attorney’s Office and the U.S. Attorney’s Office are committed to apprehending and prosecuting perpetrators of hate crimes and preventing hate incidents.

 Respect diversity at work and in your community.
 The more you learn and know about different cultures and traditions the richer your life will be.
 It is also important to work with children to dispel racist myths.
 Seize opportunities to counter bigoted views, for example, when they arise in news stories or television programs or when someone tells an ethnic joke.
 Additionally, support the efforts of the community to fight hate crimes and hate incidents through programs and projects on cultural diversity, human relations and conflict resolution.
 Promote the sharing of cultural events and holidays.